simplefoc/Arduino-FOC-drivers/src/encoders/ma735/README.md

 # MA735 SimpleFOC driver

 This is based on the [MA730](https://github.com/simplefoc/Arduino-FOC-drivers/tree/master/src/encoders/ma730) driver in SimpleFOC, with some tweaks to support the unique registers and options of the MA735.
-It is a inferior, but less expensive chip after all.
+It is a little bit inferior, but less expensive chip after all.
+The advantage however of this chip (besides cost) is that resolution is inversely proportional to reading speed, ranging from 9-13 bit resolution and 64us to 16ms read times.

 ## Hardware setup